rmengato/art-gallery-pipeline/README.md

 Designed to be easy to assemble, download the repository, create a file called ".env" on the folder, with the structure of the file ".env.example", available on this repo.

 - Download the repo
+- Update the .env file, on the likings of the .env.example file, save it.
 - On the folder, a simple ```[sudo] docker compose up --build``` will start the Docker Compose.